haxtheweb/edtechjoker/draft-outline.md

   - What areas do we need to account for flexible content / HTML entry of any kind?
   - Do we have room for additional reusable atoms to be produced? (there are 4 total by my count)
   - What should we call each of them?
+  - Answer these questions in the TEAMNOTES.md file for your group's fork
 ## Thursday
 - Starting to dig into the repository and what's provided (and how)
+- What is "building" a project? rollup? these words?
+- What is github actions / gh-pages and how is the project leveraging these to automate life?
 - Time will be open to start developing on the repo so that you can meet the project check-in for Sunday night

 ## Homework